Fullerton Park: Controversy & Greyhound racing closure

 A bitter battle took place during 1927 between the Greyhound Racing Association (GRA) owners of Fullerton Park and the Leeds Greyhound Association Ltd (LGA) owners of the Elland Road track.
 The LGA took the GRA to court for false advertising following the public claim by the GRA that they had sole rights of greyhounds chasing electric hares and this upset other companies because it implied that they were the only company allowed to race greyhounds.

 The GRA quickly realised that with their greyhound stadium being so close to Elland Road stadium they would not be able to monopolise trade in the city.
 This resulted in the closing of Fullerton Park to greyhound racing and the GRA buying a stake in the LGA.
 The last meeting was held on 30 April 1928.

 Speedway

 The empty stadium soon had speedway when promoters acquired an option from the GRA.
 The grass greyhound circuit was dug up and widened for the dirt track.
+The first meeting was held on 13 October 1928.

 The speedway continued for another ten years until 1938 when it closed.